Telangana BJP MLA arrested for alleged remarks against Prophet Mohammed, suspended from party | Politics

 Following an uproar against his remarks, BJP suspended Singh from the party.
 On Monday, the BJP MLA released a video criticising stand-up comedian Munawar Faruqui, who recently performed in the city.
 Singh is also purportedly seen making some comments, apparently against Islam, in it.

-The All India Majlis-e-Ittehadul Muslimeen (AMIM) claimed Singh made derogatory language against Prophet Mohammed.
+The All India Majlis-e-Ittehadul Muslimeen (AIMIM) claimed Singh made derogatory language against Prophet Mohammed.

 ''This is the official policy of the BJP to ensure that Muslims are always tortured emotionally, mentally by allowing their party members to talk in such low language which we call it Sadak Chap language about Prophet Mohammed.
 This is a deliberate attempt by BJP and they allowed their MLA to speak in this language,'' AIMIM chief Asaduddin Owaisi told reporters.